 Portsmouth to Santander

 After a night in Portsmouth’s Travelodge hotel we boarded the afternoon Brittany Ferries service bound for Santander on a cloudy Friday afternoon.
 So many times in the past we’ve driven down from Calais to Spain but this time we weighed up the extra costs of petrol, road tolls and overnight accommodation together with the additional ‘cost’ of having to sit at the wheel for so many hours (Calais to Santander is 1300km).
 The 24 hour cruise from Portsmouth to Santander on the modern Cap Finistère ferry was a real treat.
 We enjoyed a calm crossing and had a good sleep on board arriving refreshed in Santander on the Saturday afternoon at around 5.30pm.
+If you want to travel to Spain without flying, this is the way to do it.

 The blue skies of Spain that we were looking forward to were nowhere to be seen as we drove out of the port area heading for Burgos.
 In fact the cloud was getting heavier as we headed inland and any hopes of camping that night seemed to be disappearing.
 Then all of a sudden as we reached 1002 metres on the A67 at El Puerto de Pozazal the sky ahead of us as we looked from Cantabria towards Castilla y León was perfectly clear.
 We pulled in at the first service station to clean some salt from the car windows as it had been parked on an outside deck on the ferry and was completely coated in sea salt.
 We arrived in the mid-evening at the excellent Fuentes Blancas campsite with just enough time to get our fill of tapas and cold beer at the camp restaurant.